comp110-lytle/comp110/site/exercises/runtime.md

 ## 0. Pull the skeleton code

 You will find the starter files needed by "pulling" from the course workspace repository.
-Before beginning, be sure to:
+Follow these steps:

 0. Be sure you are in your course workspace.
 Open the file explorer and you should see your work for the course.
 If you do not, open your course workspace through File > Open Recent.
 1. Open the _Source Control View_ by clicking the 3-node (circles) graph (connected by lines) icon in your sidebar or opening the command palatte and searching for _Source Control_.